keybraker/mediarizer/README.md

 ```
 ![alt text](https://raw.githubusercontent.com/keybraker/Media-Organizer/master/MediaOrganizerDisplay.jpg)

-## Why use Picture Organiser
+## Why use Media Organiser
-* Organises photos extremply fast, the only limitation is your hardware
+* Organises photos / videos extremly fast, the only limitation is your hardware
-* Cleans your photos from duplicates
+* Cleans your library from duplicates
 * Lightweight and runs everywhere

 ## Installation Guide